 Find out how difficult it would be to obtain traffic from the keyword by understanding who is currently competing for it.
 You can also locate less popular, long tail terms that your competitors aren’t targeting but still command a significant search volume.
 Challenger brands can go after these in their SEO strategies and PPC campaigns to get one up on rivals.

-BuzzSumo shows you how successful your competitor’s content is by highlighting the pieces most shared on social media.
+BuzzSumo is a competitor tracking tool that shows you how successful your competitor’s content is by highlighting the pieces most shared on social media.
 Just enter your rival’s URL to see their top content and the number of shares and engagements achieved across Facebook, Twitter and LinkedIn.

 This is really useful as it reveals the type of content that is performing the best for them and essentially allows you to replicate it, just with your own unique angle – why reinvent the wheel if you don’t have to?
 BuzzSumo can also show you the backlinks for a piece of content i.e. the websites linking to it, enabling you too, to target these sites for backlinks.